Top 10 Pros & Cons of Being in the Trucking Business

 Disadvantage #1: Long Hours and Time Away from Home

-One of the trucking business’s most significant downsides is the long hours spent on the road, which often lead to extended periods away from home and family.
+One of the trucking businessโ€™s most significant downsides is the long hours spent on the road, which often lead to extended periods away from home and family.
+This constant absence can strain personal relationships and create feelings of isolation.
+The following realities make this disadvantage particularly difficult:

 • Truck drivers may spend weeks away from home.